 We have dedicated 1 week for the trip, of course, if you don’t stop you can make it within 24 hours, but we simply wanted to enjoy the ride and stopped in different places every late afternoon, spent there the evening with exploring around, relaxed a bit and with fresh energy continued the trip the next day.

 The starting point was Budapest, and we had only one night booked there, therefore the plan needed to be simple.
 Since Dani landed only in the afternoon in Budapest airport and the next day we already had to move to Balaton direction, I was thinking to show him only some highlights of the Hungarian capital, that he hasn’t seen before, and saving the rest for our next visit into my home country.
+For a complete list of what to do in the capital of Hungary read here our Budapest bucket list.

 Highlights of Budapest, hahaha! 😂 I mean even a week wouldn’t have been enough to visit everything, because the city is huge and super-rich in terms of history, culture, fun, art, and architecture and there are plenty of sightseeing points.
 And even if we list only the most obvious ones: